djm/django-reddit-auth-backend/README.md

 ##Install

-Till this is ready for PyPi, install is from github.
+*Till this is ready for PyPi*, install is from github.

 If you're using pip:

-    pip install -e git+https://TODO
+    pip install -e git+https://github.com/djm/django-reddit-auth-backend.git

 Otherwise, simply clone or export from the git repo URL and run `python setup.py install`.